jpenna/binance/README.md

  *
  * Each call to onXXXX initiates a new websocket for the specified route, and calls your callback with
  * the payload of each message received.
 Each call to onXXXX returns the instance of the websocket
  * client if you want direct access(https://www.npmjs.com/package/ws).
+The instance of the websocket
+ * contains the callback in the property `aInstance.bnbEventHandler`, so you can change it later by
+ * just replacing the function pointed by this property.
  */
+const binanceWS = new api.BinanceWS({
+    beautify: false,
+    verbose: true,
+    retryOptions: { // Parameters to use with retry
+      forever: true, // Don't stop retrying
+      factor: 1.3, // Increase timeout factor
+      minTimeout: 300,
+      maxTimeout: 20 * 1000, // 20 sec
+      heartbeatTimeout: 30000, // Check connection every 30 seconds by default },
+    ...options,
-const binanceWS = new api.BinanceWS(true); // Argument specifies whether the responses should be beautified, defaults to true
+  }); // Argument specifies whether the responses should be beautified, defaults to true

 binanceWS.onDepthUpdate('BNBBTC', (data) => {
     console.log(data);